Locally analytic vectors and rings of periods: Introduction

 One interesting feature of the Robba ring is that it can be used as a bridge between the classical theory of $(\phi,\Gamma_K)$-modules and $p$-adic Hodge theory, as its elements can be embedded inside $\Bdrplus$.
 In particular, Berger has shown \cite{Ber02} how to recover the invariants attached to a $p$-adic representation $V$ in $p$-adic Hodge theory from its $(\phi,\Gamma_K)$-module on the Robba ring.

-In particular, the overconvergence of cyclotomic $(\phi,\Gamma_K)$-modules is a really important component for their application.
 Kisin and Ren have defined Lubin-Tate $(\phi_q,\Gamma_K)$-modules \cite{KR09} and proved that the category of Lubin-Tate étale $(\phi_q,\Gamma_K)$-modules is equivalent to the one of $\Qp$-representations, but unfortunately a result from Fourquaux and Xie \cite{FX13} shows that those $(\phi_q,\Gamma_K)$-modules are usually not overconvergent.
 Results from Berger \cite{berger2012multivariable} \cite{Ber14MultiLa} suggest that the right objects to consider are once again the locally analytic vectors inside some higher rings of periods.

 In this paper, we try to understand what happens if we use the point of view of Berger-Colmez of locally analytic vectors in ``higher rings of periods''.